ashvin-bhuttoo/RarbgAdvancedSearch/README.md

 5. Personal Content Tracking (Mark as Downloaded, Downloading, For Download, Deleted)
 6. Special Menu, Ability to Directly Download some movies.
 7. Youtube trailer option in right click listing context menu.
+8. You can request for direct links for x265 Movies using the right click context menu on any listing.

 ![alt text](https://i.imgur.com/Rc9P3Es.png)